Tainted\\Coders

 }

 We move the ball by changing its Position every Update.
-This modified position is then projected onto the Transform which will cause Bevy’s renderer to display it on a different part of the screen.
+This modified position is then projected onto the Transform which will cause Bevy's RenderPlugins to update its physical position on the screen.

 fn move_ball(